Seasides-india/2022/content/sessions/blockchain_security.md

 <a align="center" class="btn primary" target="_blank" rel="noopener" href="https://forms.gle/bWiRtq9K5tc5X9rh6">Register</a>

-Blockchain technology is growing rapidly and adaptation is getting higher day by day!
-However, hackers are also findings ways to break into it!
-In this webinar, you will start learning from scratch about
-What is blockchain, and why blockchain?
-Then we will go through how security controls are added to the blockchain with practical labs.
+The web is heading towards a decentralized future, where everything is on the blockchain and interacts through smart contracts.
+To build this ecosystem, Solidity language is used as the basic building block, so there's an extensive need for the security of the smart contracts.
+In this webinar, you will learn the basics of smart contract security, and we will do a walkthrough of some interesting hacks of popular smart contracts.

 Following topics will be covered during the session:
 <ol>
     <li>Basics of Blockchain</li>
     <li>Blockchain Use Cases</li>
-    <li>Hashing Algorithm</li>
-    <li>Distributed Blockchain</li>
-    <li>Block Mining</li>
-    <li>Blockchain Security Controls</li>
-    <li>Smart Contract</li>
+    <li>PoW and PoS</li>
+    <li>Common Smart Contract Security Vulnerabilities</li>
+    <li>Interesting hacks of some popular smart contracts</li>
+    <li>Resources to get started with Smart contract auditing</li>
+    <li>Q&A</li>
     <li>Smart Contract Security Audit</li>
     <li>CTF</li>
 </ol>

 **About Trainer :**

-Hi, this is **Swaroop Yermalkar**.
-I have over 10+ years of industry experience in information security.
-In the past, I have worked with Persistent System, Philips Healthcare, Lithium, and Traveloka in various roles as Security Engineer, Lead Product Security.
-I have a great interest in presenting my security research and I have spoken in 10+ international conferences including AppSec USA, AppSec Israel, Defcon 25 (AppSec Village)!
-I'm an author of 2 cyber security books, also holds OSCE, OSCP, etc
+Hi, this is Shashank, CEO & Co-founder of Credshields.com, a web3 security company, and we are building SoldityScan.com, a cloud-based smart contract security scanner.
+I have over 12 years of experience in security, starting as a bug-bounty hunter in 2013.
+In the past, I have worked as a security analyst at HackerOne and security engineer at Deriv.

 <!--
 <a align="center" class="btn primary" target="_blank" rel="noopener" href="https://docs.google.com/forms/d/1l0JWU9j-t_i0xJDF6NK7SPQoevcGx_ijkmsMoyvmxPk">Register</a>